analyticsrepo01/ai-workshop-my/README.md

 ## Multimodal Use Cases

 For exploring multimodal use cases, refer to the `intro_multimodal_.ipynb` notebook.
 This notebook demonstrates how to leverage multimodal models for various applications.

+## Image Generation with Imagen on Vertex AI

+To explore image generation with Imagen on Vertex AI, see the `part_Imagen.ipynb` notebook.
+This notebook demonstrates how to generate images from text prompts and experiment with parameters like the number of images, seed for reproducibility, and negative prompts.
+It also covers visual captioning and visual question answering.